Skip to content

 Rattan is extensively used in handicrafts and arts, creating items such as baskets, mats, and decorative pieces.
 Its flexibility and strength allow artisans to weave intricate patterns and designs.

 Additionally, rattan weaving is a traditional craft in many cultures, particularly in Southeast Asia.
-The craftsmanship involved in rattan weaving is highly regarded, making these items popular in both local markets and international exports.
+The craftsmanship of rattan weaving is highly regarded, making these items popular in both local markets and international markets.

 In many tropical regions, rattan is a crucial building material.
 Its long, sturdy canes are used to construct shelters, roofs, and walls, providing a sustainable and eco-friendly option for housing.
 Rattan can be easily harvested and replenished, making it a renewable resource.